 The Student Life Council at La Salle College Preparatory is made up of juniors and seniors who are either elected or appointed to office.
 The Student Life Council seeks to build an inclusive community and create a sense of belonging by all students through planning and implementing a variety of events throughout the school year that include lunchtime activities, service projects, rallies, dances, liturgies.
 We are responsible for annual school-wide events including Homecoming, Christmas Tree Sale, Adopt-a-Family, Snowball, Catholic Schools’ Week, Riley’s Race 4 Change, The Showdown and so much more.
 Because of the amount of work that the Student Life Council does, all members l must enroll in the Leadership class.

 The Student Life President serves as the voice of the student body.
-He works directly with the Director of Student Life to help plan and implement events for the student body.
+The student works directly with the Director of Student Life to help plan and implement events for the student body.

 The Activities team seeks to create fun and engaging activities during lunchtime.
 Whether it is crazy minute-win-it type games in the amphitheater or a dodge ball tournament in the gym.
 It is a fun way to break up the school day.